davirpp/Operational_Research/README.md

 All these Linear Programming problems are solved using the library [Python-MIP](https://www.python-mip.com/), that could be installed using ```pip install mip```

 The first contact made with OR was with Linear Programming with the
- * Diet Problem, you can see the problem and the solution [here](https://github.com/davirpp/Operational_Research/tree/main/Diet_Problem)
+ * Diet Problem, you can see the problem and solution [here](https://github.com/davirpp/Operational_Research/tree/main/Diet_Problem)
+ * Transportation Problem, you can see the problem and solution [here](https://github.com/davirpp/Operational_Research/tree/main/Transportation_problem)